Meghan Markle and Prince Harry Have a Long List of Baby Names

 While taking a tram ride during the third day of their Australian royal tour, the Duke and Duchess of Sussex were asked if they had picked a moniker for their future child.

-"We've been given a long list of names from everyone," Meghan replied, per CNN.
+"We've been given a long list of names from everyone," Meghan replied.
 "We're going to sit down and have a look at them."

 One royal admirer seemed to have a suggestion.
 While greeting well-wishers in Melbourne, Harry and Meghan stopped to chat with a 5-year-old child named Harriet and her mother Jessica.